SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 }
 ```

-With automatic tracking enabled page views will be recorded for `PageViewTracking`-conforming view controllers without any additional work.
-Note that this process occurs when a view controller `viewDidAppear(_:)` method is called.
+With ``PageViewTracking/isTrackedAutomatically-80h6v`` set to `true`, page views are recorded automatically when `viewDidAppear(_:)` is called.

-> Tip: If your view controller lacks the required data when its associated view appears you can disable automatic tracking and manually trigger a page view later using ``UIKit/UIViewController/trackPageView()``.
+> Tip: If page view data is unavailable at `viewDidAppear(_:)`, disable automatic tracking and manually trigger the page view later with ``UIKit/UIViewController/trackPageView()``.

-### Implement page view tracking support in custom UIKit containers
+### Support page views in custom UIKit containers

-If your application uses custom view controller containers, and if you want to use automatic tracking, be sure to have them conform to the ``ContainerPageViewTracking`` protocol so that automatic page views are correctly propagated throughout your application view controller hierarchy.
+If your app uses custom container view controllers and you want automatic tracking, ensure these containers conform to the ``ContainerPageViewTracking`` protocol.
+Possible behaviors include:

-Only a container can namely decide for which child (or children) page views should be recorded:

-- If page views must be automatically forwarded to all children of a container no additional work is required.
-- If page views must be automatically forwarded to only selected children, though, then a container must conform to the `ContainerPageViewTracking` protocol to declare which children must be considered active for measurements.

-> Tip: The ``PillarboxAnalytics`` framework provides native support for standard UIKit containers without any additional work.
+- **Forward to All Children:** No additional configuration is required in this case.
+- **Selective Forwarding:** Implement ``ContainerPageViewTracking`` to specify active children for measurements.

+> Note: Standard UIKit containers are natively supported by the ``PillarboxAnalytics`` framework.

 ### Trigger page views manually

+For advanced use cases or hybrid apps, trigger page views manually using ``Analytics/trackPageView(comScore:commandersAct:)``.

 Whether your application is implemented in SwiftUI, UIKit or a combination of both, you can always trigger a page view manually with ``Analytics/trackPageView(comScore:commandersAct:)``.